What Is Rage Syndrome in Dogs? Why Your Dog's Behavior May Be Getting Worse

-It’s important not to confuse the rarely diagnosed rage syndrome with other more typical displays of aggressive behaviors from dogs, which can be motivated by fear, protectiveness, or territorialism.
-The roots of rage syndrome are deep within the brain; partial seizures lead to short-lived, but still frightening, explosions of rage and aggression.
+It's important not to confuse the rarely diagnosed rage syndrome with other more typical displays of aggressive behaviors in dogs.
+These can be motivated by fear, protectiveness, or territorialism.
+Unlike these more common forms of aggression, the roots of rage syndrome lie deep within the dog's brain, causing explosive aggression due to partial seizures.
+The affected dogs do not show warning signs typically seen in other types of aggression.

 Causes of Rage Syndrome in Dogs